 We looked into Bryn's complaint as he felt the advice he was given to contract his pension out of SERPS was unsuitable and they hadn't taken certain factors into account.

-QLD Ltd said that at the time of their advice, Bryn was below a "pivotal age" and was earning enough that they would be confident enough that contracting out of SERPS was suitable for him.
+The business said that at the time of their advice, Bryn was below a "pivotal age" and was earning enough that they would be confident enough that contracting out of SERPS was suitable for him.
 They also said Bryn would have been sent various policy documents, including an explanation that the pension benefits weren't guaranteed.
 Unhappy with this response, Bryn brought his complaint to us.

 What we said